bluesky66-dev/kibana/x-pack/plugins/canvas/CONTRIBUTING.md

 Canvas uses [Storybook](https://storybook.js.org) to test and develop components.
 This has a number of benefits:

-- Developing components without needing to start ES + Kibana.
+- Developing components without needing to start ES + HyperSec Kibana.
-- Testing components interactively without starting ES + Kibana.
+- Testing components interactively without starting ES + HyperSec Kibana.
 - Automatic Storyshot integration with Jest

 ### Using Storybook